 At this point, we had all the pieces of the puzzle; we managed to form a theory that explains the random failures of our PPPC profile deployment and consequently, the warning alerts.

-Since delays in PPPC deliver aren't predictable, so were the instances of kernel extensions.
-Some times we get an alert, other times we don't, and it all makes perfect sense.
+Since delays in PPPC deliver aren't predictable, so were the instances of kernel extension alerts.
+Sometimes we get an alert, other times we don't, and it all makes perfect sense.

 Given the fact that no one can control or even claim to predict the performance of APNs, a more straightforward solution is in order.
 Our proposal to our vendor was to make their local MDM agent check for the PPPC profile before it installs the package.
 If it can't detect the whitelisting, then the installation is delayed until the check passes.